Reporter: What is the historical significance of the French Revolution?

 - The "Serment du Jeu de Paume" and the "Prise de la Bastille" certainly qualify.

-- Dark Action Girl: Charlotte Corday, who assassinated Jean-David Marat, a key revolutionary and leader of the Reign of Terror.
+- Dark Action Girl: Charlotte Corday, who assassinated Jean-Paul Marat, a key revolutionary and leader of the Reign of Terror.

 - Decapitation Presentation: Look!◊.
 Also happenned to Danton et Robespierre.

-- Decided By One Vote: Louis XVI's execution.
-Sort of: execution was widely ahead, but if you add the "death with delaying conditions", it comes to this.
+- Decided By One Vote: A very pupular myth about Louis XVI's execution.
+Execution was in fact widely ahead, but if you add the "death with delaying conditions" to the opposing votes, it comes to this.

 - Democracy Is Flawed/Democracy Is Bad: The French People basically fought to overthrow the oligarchy and institute a people's government.
-It worked, and what it amounted to was the people enacting Mob Rule and slaughtering anyone and anything they could find, frequently backstabbing, and a lot of debauchery both in and out of Robespierre's reign of terror.
+It worked, and what it amounted to was the people enacting Mob Rule and civil war.
 At best, France's democracy after the Revolution was flawed, and at worst, it was bad.

 - Disproportionate Retribution: During the Terror, you could be convicted as a counter-revolutionary on the slimmest evidence, leading to people being executed for some pretty ridiculous things.